C4MIV3R/techbag/README.md

 # techbag
-Application idea for finding backpacks and/or carriers for various computer sizes, tech application, etc
+Application idea for finding backpacks and/or carriers for various computer sizes, tech application, etc.

+Tech used:
+- HTML
+- CSS
+- Ruby